16 Things to do in Manchester

 Manchester City football club

-Manchester’s other football team is Manchester City, and you can tour their stadium and club and learn all about their history.
+Manchester’s other football team is Manchester City, and you can tour Manchester City stadium and club and learn all about their history.
 Tours will take you behind the scenes and you will even get the chance to see areas such as the player’s dressing rooms.
 Tours start at £25 per adult.

-16 Things to do in Manchester
+All the best things to do in Manchester

 ©Christian David, CC BY-SA 4.0 via Wikimedia Commons